-- FIA_AFL.1-NIAP-0425 Authentication failure handling - FIA_AFL.1.1-NIAP-0425: Refinement: The TSF shall detect when [a <role administrator>-configurable integer] of unsuccessful authentication attempts occur related to [assignment: list of authentication events]. - FIA_AFL.1.2-NIAP-0425 When the defined number of unsuccessful authentication attempts has been met or surpassed, the TSF shall [prevent the [assignment: entities requesting authentication] from performing activities that require authentication until an action is taken by the <role administrator>].
+- FIA_AFL.1.1 The TSF shall detect when a Security Administrator configurable positive integer within [a Security Administrator configurable amount of time] unsuccessful authentication attempts occur related to [a user's authentication]. - FIA_AFL.1.2 When the defined number of unsuccessful authentication attempts has been met or surpassed, the TSF shall [lock the device for a Security Administrator configurable amount of time]. - Application Note: At least one account should be exempted from the FIA_AFL.1.2 requirement in order to prevent denial of access.